-Aqueous extract of Phyllanthus amarus significantly (P<0.05) increased in AST, ALP and ALT in test animals compared to controls while other serum biochemical parameters were non-significantly altered at lower doses in male albino rats.
-The results of the present study suggest that higher doses of the plant extract may produce damaging effects in different tissues.
+Aqueous extract of Phyllanthus annus significant (P<0.05) increase in AST and ALT while other serum biochemical parameters are non-significantly alter at lower doses in male albino rats.
+The results of the present study suggest that higher doses of the plant extract may produces damaging effects in different tissues.